The Turkish lira plunges after report says central bank deputy governor will resign

 The central bank has faced increasing political pressure following the June reelection of President Recep Tayyip Erdogan, who has pushed the institution to pursue unorthodox policies like holding or cutting borrowing costs amid accelerating inflation.

-On Wednesday, Moody's rating agency downgraded 20 Turkish financial institutions, citing heightened risk to investor sentiment and funding.
+On Wednesday, Moody's rating agency downgraded 20 financial institutions in Turkey, citing heightened risk to investor sentiment and funding.

 "In a downside scenario, where investor sentiment shifts, the risk of a prolonged closure of the wholesale market would lead most banks to materially deleverage, or to require external funding support from the government, or the Central Bank," Moody's said in a statement.